 Skip to main content

-twilight talks promo image [dark green background with white text that reads twilight talks Research Series' alongside a cartoon owl on a branch]
+twilight talks promo image light green background with white text that reads twilight talks alongside the nasen logo and a cartoon owl on a branch

 Twilight Talk: An introduction to synaesthesia, its co-occurrence with autism and its effect on sensory processing, learning and understanding.